this-vijay/this-vijay.github.io/e-learning.md

 {% include youtubePlayer.html id=page.youtubeId1 %}

-This was the trailer for the NPTEL course, <i>Geometry of Vision</i> that I ran in September 2021.
-In the course we explore how one of our senses -- our sense of sight -- relies on our brain's seemingly hardwired understanding of the Projective Plane, a fascinating yet counterintuitive geometric space.

- I'm currently revising and reshooting <i>Geometry of Vision</i> to be more interactive and accessible to a broader audience, and to incorporate shorter, more engaging videos.
-The new version will run in July 2022.
+This is the trailer for an online course, <a href="https://this-vijay.github.io/vision-math/"><i>The Geometry of Vision</i></a>, which I created for NPTEL.
+The course examines the math through which we make visual sense of the world around us.
+Somehow we are able to construct an intricate 3D understanding of our surroundings from 2D visual snapshots, and in order to do this our brain calls upon various deep, elegant, and ancient mathematical principles.

+I’ve attempted to value learners’ time and keep them engaged by creating a <a href="https://this-vijay.github.io/vision-math/">'scrollable', interactive, e-book format</a>, designed with Aatish Bhatia.
+Learners can scroll through a given lecture, watching short, visually engaging videos interspersed with interactive questions, activities, and graphics.

+In addition to keeping the lecture videos short and succinct, we’ve also created high production intro videos to each ‘chapter’ which motivate the big ideas of the week, and weave them into a broader narrative.
+These videos include special effects, animation, and even professional actors.

- Following <i>Geometry of Vision</i>, I plan to put out subsequent minicourses: <i>Topology of Movement</i> in July 2023, and <i>Structure of Sound</i> in July 2024.
+ Following <i>Geometry of Vision</i>, I plan to create subsequent minicourses: <i>The Topology of Movement</i>, and <i>The Structure of Sound</i>.
 Once they're all up, students can take them together as a semester-long course, <i>Our Mathematical Senses</i>.

 As part of NPTEL, the online course platform run by the Ministry of Education, these courses are open access, and freely available for anyone to use.
 In fact, any student at any Indian college or university can take them for credit.

+<a href="https://this-vijay.github.io/vision-math/">Click here to check out <i>The Geometry of Vision</i>.</a>

 <br>
 <hr>